Star Wars Infinities: Synopsis

 Soon after Han's escape, Vader arrives at Jabba's palace to question him about Han's presence.
 Jabba says that he does not know where Han is now.
-Vader recognises C-3PO and demands that his former creation be handed over to him.
+Vader recognizes C-3PO and demands that his former creation be handed over to him.
 After returning to his ship, Vader dismantles C-3PO and retrieves Dagobah's location from the droid's memory.

 Back on Dagobah, Leia is in the last stages of her training.
 Yoda sends her on a mission to find a crystal for her lightsaber from a nearby cave.
 During Leia's absence, Vader arrives and confronts Yoda.
 Using his connection to the Force, Yoda delves deep into Vader's psyche and confronts the man inside, Anakin Skywalker, who is surrounded by multiple layers of the dark side of the Force.
 During the mental battle, Leia finds her crystal and receives an image of Vader confronting Yoda.
 In his mind, Anakin fights off shadows of long-deceased Jedi such as Obi-Wan Kenobi, Mace Windu and Qui-Gon Jinn.
 During the confrontation, Vader learns of Luke's death.
-Vader is then able to deliver a fatal blow to Yoda through the mental link, severing the Jedi's lock on his mind.
+Vader is then able to deliver a fatal blow to Yoda despite the mental link, severing the Jedi's lock on his mind.

 Leia then arrives and duels with Vader.
 Vader offers her the chance to join him and rule the galaxy, but Leia refuses.
 Before Vader can strike her down, Han and Chewbacca arrive in the Falcon.
 Han then fires on Vader and kills him.
 Before Yoda dies, he tells Leia to pass what she has learned on to others.
 Leia burns her father's body on a funeral pyre before leaving with Han on the Falcon to rejoin the Rebels and save the galaxy.

 Return of the Jedi

-Star Wars Infinities: Return of the Jedi is a 2004 three-part story arc in the Star Wars Infinities series of comic books.
+Star Wars Infinities: Return of the Jedi is a 2004 four-part story arc in the Star Wars Infinities series of comic books.
 It is an alternate telling of the 1983 film Return of the Jedi in which C-3PO is damaged in Jabba the Hutt's throne room, and there is no one to translate for Jabba and Leia.
 The comic is not a direct sequel to the previous Infinities stories, but rather a sequel to the events after the actual film versions of A New Hope and The Empire Strikes Back.